Emufartz/dread-hook/README.md

  - Store Current Position: L + Click RStick
  - Teleport To Map Cursor (doesn't check if you are paused for now): R + ZR
  - Toggle Turbo (pauses the game for a second and turbos whatever buttons you held after): DPAD Up (doesn't need DPAD Down)
- - Toggle Freeze Frame (doesn't work on console for now): X + A
+ - Toggle Freeze Frame: X + A
  - Frame Advance (process exactly 1 frame, this waits 300ms to allow you to release/press what keys you want processed for <b>this frame</b>): Y + A

 # Upcoming Features